apcamargo/magpurify2/website/docs/composition-theory.md

 # Composition module

-Contigs assembled from reads derived from the same genome or from genomes of closely related organisms tend to display a similar sequence composition profile, represented as tetranucleotide frequencies and GC-content.
+Contigs assembled from reads derived from the same genome or from genomes of closely related organisms tend to display a similar sequence composition profile, assessed as tetranucleotide frequencies and GC-content.
 MAGpurify2 exploits this property to find contigs with outlier sequence composition profiles in relation to the rest of the genome and flag them as putative contaminants.

 ## Tetranucleotide frequencies